-Shanda Hunt, she/her/hers Public Health Librarian and Data Curation Specialist
+Shanda Hunt, she/her/hers Data Librarian

 Email